zedlopez/ifm/Writing with Inform.md

 A word of warning: if the first command in the test is "again", that will likely repeat the ``test`` command, sending Inform round in circles forever.

 For complicated objects and commands, sometimes it's a good idea to develop the test commands at the same time that we're writing the source code itself.
-Each time we add a new rule or piece of behavior, we also add to that object's special test command something that will put that new feature to the test.
+Each time we add a new rule or piece of behaviour, we also add to that object's special test command something that will put that new feature to the test.
 This means that we can keep running the test command as we work and verify that everything is behaving as expected.

 Sometimes we need to get a look at what is happening within the source itself.
 Many of the most annoying bugs come about because we're making some assumptions about what's true in the story world that differ from Inform's assumptions.
 When that happens, we may need to add something to the source to check that the variables are set to what we think, that certain parts of the source are being reached, and so on.